OpenITI/documentation/index.md

 2. If no changes were made to the upstream repo (by another user) since you forked it, Git will respond with a message "already up to date".
-If changes had been made, Git will try to merge both versions of the repo, and will bring up an editor window that says it wants to create a commit message that states that both versions were merged.
-Press Ctrl+S and Ctrl+X to save and close this message.\
+If changes have been made, Git will try to merge both versions of the repo, and will bring up an editor window that says it wants to create a commit message that states that both versions were merged.
+Press `Ctrl+S` and `Ctrl+X` to save and close this message.

      NB: if you have made changes to a file on your own computer, and someone else has meanwhile made changes in the upstream repo to the same line in that same file, this leads to a "merge conflict":